spellshift/realm/docs/_docs/user-guide/terminology.md

 ### Agent

-An agent is a compiled program.
+An Agent is a type of implant which retrieves execution instructions by connecting to our backend infrastructure (calling back) and querying for new tasks.

 ### Beacon